f5devcentral/terraform-gcp-bigip-module/README.md

 |:point_up:  | To use Gcp secret manager ,we have to enable the variable "gcp_secret_manager_authentication" to true and supply the variables with secret name,version |
 |-----|----|

+## Custom User data

+* By default custom_user_data will be null,bigip module will use default f5_onboard.tmpl file contents for initial BIGIP onboard connfiguration

+* If users desire custom onboard configuration,we can use this variable and pass contents of custom script to the variable to have custom onboard bigip  configuration. ( some examples of custom runtime scripts are available in examples section )

 ## Example Usage

 We have provided some common deployment [examples](https://github.com/f5devcentral/terraform-gcp-bigip-module/tree/main/examples)